polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/srtool.md

 ---

 The Substrate runtime tool (`srtool`) is a Docker container that enables you to build the Substrate WebAssembly runtime in a deterministic way.
+By using this tool, you can ensure that the same source code consistently reproduces an identical WebAssembly blob.
-This tool enables you to consistently reproduce an identical WebAssembly blob so that you can integrate building the WebAssembly runtime into your CI/CD pipeline.
+You can also use the tool to inspect and audit the runtime for any Substrate-based chain and to integrate building the WebAssembly runtime into your CI/CD pipeline.

 ## Get the Docker image

+You must have a Docker account and Docker installed in your build environment to access the Substrate runtime tool container.
-If you have a Docker account, you can search for the `paritytech/srtool` container and tagged images on the Docker Hub.
+If you sign in to the Docker Hub, you can search for the `paritytech/srtool` container and corresponding tagged images that are available there.

+### Image naming convention

 The naming convention for `paritytech/srtool` Docker images specifies the version of the Rust compiler used to compile the code included in the image.
 For example, the image `paritytech/srtool:1.62.0` indicates that the tools included in the image were compiled with version `1.62.0` of the `rustc` compiler.